nodejitsu/handbook/book.md

     jitsu deploy

 This will create a new application, package.json ( if you need one ), and deploy the current path to [Nodejitsu](http://nodejitsu.com).
 If it's your first deployment, you'll be prompted for some information such as *subdomain* and *start script* but it's really easy and we promise it will only take a few seconds.

+Now just open up your favorite browser, and go to yoursubdomain.nodejitsu.com.
+If everything has been set up correctly, then you, too, are on the path of nodejitsu!

 If you have any issues deploying your node.js application please feel free to open up an issue on the [Github Issues](https://github.com/nodejitsu/jitsu/issues) section of the jitsu homepage.
 We'll have someone get back to you in a flash!